rhv9/book/pages/Extra/exam_questions.md

 - 36 Custom domain names
 - 39 What is local VPN Gateway?
 S2S vpn
 - 42 Azure private DNS ZONES???
+- 43 DNS Server listens on port 53

+##

+- What resources can you move between subscriptions?